DavidKendig/EZBattleMap/README.md

 # EZBattleMap

+**Version 1.25.12**

-A dual-screen battlemap display tool for tabletop RPGs with built-in image library management.
-Control what your players see with pixel-precise grid masking across two monitors.
+A dual-screen battlemap display tool for tabletop RPGs with built-in image library management and token support.
+Control what your players see with pixel-precise grid masking, place and manage tokens, and organize your entire battlemap collection across two monitors.

 ## Perfect for Game Masters

 EZBattleMap lets you control exactly what portions of your battlemap your players see on their screen, perfect for fog of war, revealing areas as players explore, or hiding secret rooms and traps.
-The built-in image library keeps all your battlemaps organized and ready to load with a single double-click.
+Manage character and monster tokens with drag-and-drop placement and flexible sizing.
+The built-in image library keeps all your battlemaps and tokens organized and ready to load with a single double-click or drag.

 ## Features

 - **Dual Screen Support**: Automatically detects and uses two monitors (DM screen + player display)
-- **Any Image Format**: Load battlemaps in JPG, PNG, GIF, or BMP format
+- **Any Image Format**: Load battlemaps and tokens in JPG, PNG, GIF, or BMP format
+- **Dual-Mode Operation**:
+  - **Map Mode**: Control fog of war and revealed areas
+  - **Token Mode**: Place, move, resize, and manage character/monster tokens
-- **Image Library**: Built-in library for managing your battlemap collection
+- **Image Library**: Built-in library system for managing your entire collection
-  - Upload and store battlemaps permanently
+  - Separate libraries for Maps and Tokens
   - Visual thumbnail grid for easy browsing
-  - Organize maps with categories (Maps, Tokens, Dungeons, etc.)
+  - Organize with categories (Dungeons, Characters, Monsters, etc.)
   - Add searchable tags and notes to images
   - Rename images with friendly display names
   - Search across names, categories, tags, and notes
-  - Double-click thumbnails to instantly load maps
+  - Double-click map thumbnails to instantly load maps
+  - Drag tokens from library directly onto the map
+  - **Mass Import**: Import multiple images at once to quickly build your library
   - Images stored safely in your home directory
+  - Grid size saved per map and auto-restored
 - **GM Controller Screen**:
   - View full battlemap with pixel-based square grid overlay
   - Adjust grid size (1-2000 pixels, 1-pixel increments) to match your map
-  - Click or drag to reveal/hide areas - perfect for fog of war
+  - **Map Mode**: Click or drag to reveal/hide areas - perfect for fog of war
+  - **Token Mode**: Place, select, move, and manage tokens
   - Independent pan and zoom with mouse controls
   - Green overlay shows revealed areas
   - Red border shows exactly what players see
+  - Visual token selection with green/red borders
+- **Token Management**:
+  - Drag tokens from library directly onto map
+  - Right-click context menu for token options
+  - Resize tokens: 1x1 (Small), 2x2 (Medium), 3x3 (Large)
+  - Move tokens by dragging in Token Mode
+  - Delete tokens with confirmation
+  - Tokens persist on map and update in real-time
 - **Player Display Screen**:
   - Shows only the selected/revealed portions of the map
-  - Hidden areas covered with black masks
+  - Hidden areas covered with black masks (fog of war)
+  - Tokens displayed without borders for clean view
   - Independent zoom and pan controls
-  - Real-time updates as you reveal new areas
+  - Real-time updates as you reveal new areas and move tokens

 ## Requirements